docsforadobe/after-effects-plugin-guide/docs/aeios/calling-sequence.rst

 Calling Sequence
 ################################################################################

-As with all AEGPs, the entry point function exported in the plug-in’s PiPL is called during launch.
+As with all AEGPs, the entry point function exported in the plug-in's PiPL is called during launch.
 During this function, the AEIO must provide function pointers to required functions and describe their capabilities, then pass the appropriate structures to `AEGP_RegisterIO() <#_bookmark563>`__.

 ----

 Import
 ================================================================================

-When users select a file in the file import dialog which is of a type handled by your AEIO, its `AEIO_VerifyFileImportable() <#_bookmark811>`__ function will be called; it’s called again for each such file the user imports. `AEIO_InitInSpecFromFile() <#_bookmark791>`__ will be called for each file; parse the file, and use the various set functions to describe it to After Effects.
+When users select a file in the file import dialog which is of a type handled by your AEIO, its `AEIO_VerifyFileImportable() <#_bookmark811>`__ function will be called; it's called again for each such file the user imports. `AEIO_InitInSpecFromFile() <#_bookmark791>`__ will be called for each file; parse the file, and use the various set functions to describe it to After Effects.
 Also, construct any options data associated with the file, and save that data using `AEGP_SetInSpecOptionsHandle() <#_bookmark816>`__.

-After Effects then calls the plug-in’s `AEIO_GetInSpecInfo() <#_bookmark793>`__ function, to get descriptive text about the file for display in the project window.
-As noted in the description of this function, it may be called for folders as well; we recommend that, if there is no valid options data for the file, you do nothing and return no error (that’s what our AEIOs do).
+After Effects then calls the plug-in's `AEIO_GetInSpecInfo() <#_bookmark793>`__ function, to get descriptive text about the file for display in the project window.
+As noted in the description of this function, it may be called for folders as well; we recommend that, if there is no valid options data for the file, you do nothing and return no error (that's what our AEIOs do).

 `AEIO_CountUserData() <#_bookmark809>`__ is then sent; if the AEIO indicates that there is user data present, `AEIO_GetUserData() <#_bookmark810>`__ will follow.
 After Effects will then request that the plug-in draw a frame of video (for the project window thumbnail) by sending `AEIO_DrawSparseFrame() <#_bookmark794>`__.